 You can also evaluate your marketing challenges based on this market demand.

 If you have a high inventory turnover, this means that you have a healthy market demand.
 It also means that you have the ability to periodically sell-out your older stock that permits you to focus on procuring the latest stocks.

-A fragmented inventory management means that you could be pushing goods without the backing of the actual market demand.
-This will easily lead to your products getting overstocked or under evaluated.
+Fragmented inventory management means that you could be pushing goods without the backing of the actual market demand.
+This will easily lead to your products getting overstocked or under-evaluated.

 This will also help you have better relationships with your retailers and distributors.

 In the end, this may cumulate into a large market advantage over your competitor.

 In the current marketplace, there are numerous factors that could present you with a competitive edge or vice versa.